-- is a care worker who has the attitudes, skills, and knowledge to provide a range of agreed tasks and activities to provide safe and effective hearing care support to the Hearing Aid Dispenser (HAD) within defined levels of supervision (direct and remote) - has undergone a suitable training programme - is supervised by and working with a HAD in their day-to-day work - A Hearing Care Assistant should always refer to themselves as such (or as 'HCA').
-No other descriptor terminology should be used.
+- is a care worker who has the attitudes, skills, and knowledge to provide a range of agreed tasks and activities to provide safe and effective hearing care support to the Hearing Aid Dispenser (HAD) within defined levels of supervision (direct and remote) The Protected function(s) of a Hearing Aid Dispenser cannot be delegated to anyone other than another HAD or Student on a HCPC approved HAD course. - has undergone a suitable training programme - is supervised by and working with a HAD in their day-to-day work - A Hearing Care Assistant should always refer to themselves as such (or as 'HCA').